TheoNDionne/latex-doppio/README.md

-# latex-doppio: My personal take on latex-mimore
+# latex-doppio: My personal take on latex-mimore (spiritually inspired by TeX-Jam)

 This repository contains a minimal & modern LaTeX template forked from Bastian Rieck's brilliantly simple latex-mimore.